 Guys + Flowers + Camera = NOPE!

 Since Dan is not overly emphatic about stopping to take a photo of every little thing, I decided to go on this journey alone.
 Don’t get me wrong, while he loves pretty flowers and beautiful views, he’s a guy.
-And guys just aren’t into ogling flowers for more than fifteen seconds.
+And guys just aren’t into ogling flowers for more than quick glance.

-One bright, warm, sunny Spring morning while we were parked in Castroville, Texas, I woke up early to go on a much needed solo ride in Texas Hill Country.
-I was set on a mission to see what all the hoopla was about the Texas Bluebonnets.
-I was told it’s something you have to see for yourself.
+So, one bright, warm, sunny Spring morning while our RV was parked in Castroville, Texas, I woke up early to go on my much-needed solo ride through Texas Hill Country.
+Setting out to see what all the hoopla was about the Texas Bluebonnets, it’s something I had to see for myself.